 In most cases, though, the obstacles to the circulation of Bibles were external to the Society.
 In 1876, José de Carvalho summarised the factors limiting the sale of books in Rio de Janeiro in four points: heavy rains in the first months of the year, religious indifference, the economic crisis with its impact on food prices, and outbreaks of yellow fever in Rio de Janeiro.
 This last factor was a source of much concern among the BFBS’s personnel.
 The capital of the Brazilian Empire became the centre of outbreaks of yellow fever from the late 1860s until the beginning of the twentieth century, when the disease was temporarily eradicated.
 In 1873 and 1876, two extremely serious epidemics represented a turning point in the history of yellow fever in Brazil, as it pushed state authorities to carry out a series of urban reforms to control its dissemination (Chalhoub 1993: 455–6).
 Carvalho and Santos mentioned in their correspondence with the BFBS how the disease disorganised the Society’s work in the country.
-Carvalho’s brother died after being infected by the disease in 1876 and his wife was also infected in the same year and Santos wrote in 1886 that the fever carried off some Christian workers in Rio.
+Carvalho’s brother died after being infected by the disease in 1876 and his wife was also infected in the same year.
+Santos wrote in 1886 that the fever carried off some Christian workers in Rio.
 Apart from affecting the BFBS staff, yellow fever also created difficulties for the shipment of Bibles to Brazilian ports, as all steamships were quarantined, and impoverished the population of Rio de Janeiro.

 Financial shortages occasioned either by these outbreaks or by economic crises curtailed the distribution of Bibles in Brazil.
 After being asked by the Society whether he could appoint more colporteurs, in 1876 Carvalho argued that the economic crisis of the 1870s had raised dramatically the cost of living in the country and as a result sales had decreased and he did not have the funds to appoint new colporteurs.
 Manoel dos Anjos, a colporteur working in Rio de Janeiro, told the superintendent that most of his books were sold among poor fishermen and black sailors who could not afford the Bibles printed by the Society in times of scarcity but mostly purchased portions and Testaments.
 One of the leading principles that guided the BFBS work at home and abroad was that their books should be sold as cheaply as possible (Howsam 1991: 50).
 This cheapness, though, was subject to variations in inflation rates and fluctuations in the cost of living in Brazil.
-Nevertheless, the Brazilian branch of the BFBS remained faithful to the advice that books should not be distributed freely;.
+Nevertheless, the Brazilian branch of the BFBS remained faithful to the advice that books should not be distributed freely.
 The saying ‘livro dado é livro desprezado’ (‘a book given away is a book despised’) was a commonplace among them (Glass 1914: 42).